 - get up, drink a full glass of water, put on my glasses, get my phone, carry my running clothes downstairs

 - get coffee (Tommy preps the coffee the night before and it starts on a timer 10 minutes before my alarm so it’s ready when I get downstairs, or I just pop in a Nespresso pod).
 Sit on the couch for 10-15 minutes, easing into consciousness and drinking coffee.

 - put on my running clothes while eating a pre-run snack (I hate running on an empty stomach if my run is over 30 minutes).

 - go upstairs, put in my contacts, pull my hair back and kiss Tommy goodbye (who is usually getting up as I leave to run)

 Nearly every single morning starts the same way.
-See the pictures below for proof. 😉 And I honestly look forward to mornings because I’m not forcing myself to get dressed right away or head out the door in 10 minutes to run.
+And I honestly look forward to mornings because I’m not forcing myself to get dressed right away or head out the door in 10 minutes to run.
 Yeah, that means I have to wake up earlier but that, to me, is less brutal than needing to function immediately upon waking up.
 (I had a MUCH easier time waking up and getting out the door to run in 15 minutes when I was in my early-to-mid 20s!
 No more!)

 5. Have a WHY that’s important enough to you